Champaign man convicted of brutal murder of his girlfriend

 URBANA — Vincent Williams said he misses his older sister’s “genuine love, smile and influence.”

-“She was family-oriented, just a ball of joy,” he said of Tenesha Jenkins, 34, who lost her life in a tortuous struggle with an enraged boyfriend in her own home two years ago.
+“She was family-oriented, just a ball of joy,” he said of Tenesha Jenkins, 34, who lost her life in what prosecutors said was a tortuous struggle with an enraged boyfriend in her own home two years ago.

 “It’s been an emotional roller coaster,” Williams said of the family’s wait for justice for their loved one as he waited outside the courtroom Thursday with their mother for the jury verdict.

-They received some measure of that when the jury deliberated 90 minutes to convict Antoine Craig, 39, of Miss Jenkins’ murder and found that he did so in a “brutal and heinous manner, indicative of wanton cruelty.”
+They received some measure of that when after 90 minutes of deliberation, the jury convicted Miss Jenkins' former boyfriend, Antoine Craig, 39, of her murder and found that he did so in a “brutal and heinous manner, indicative of wanton cruelty.”

-The latter finding means that Craig is eligible for life in prison but Judge Ben Dyer will make that call when he sentences Craig on June 8.
+The latter finding means that Craig is eligible for life in prison, but that decision is up to Judge Ben Dyer when he sentences Craig on June 8.

 About two dozen supporters of Miss Jenkins who had watched the trial and seen the horrific photos of their friend and relative were emotional but restrained as they heard the verdict they had hoped for.